thinkcompany/think_dev-standards/development-standards/css.md

 Refrain from using !important.
 The !important declaration is a hint that other CSS is overly specific.
 Rewrite any CSS where you think that !important is necessary, unless there are extenuating circumstances such as unmodifiable, third-party code.

+In cases where legacy browser support is required, work with the design team to determine acceptable defaults for properties that are not supported (e.g. use a border rather than a drop shadow in IE7/8).

 ## Tools & Libraries

 ### Preprocessors